pragmint/open-practices/capabilities/learning-culture.md

 ### [Use SPIN To Unearth Problems and Solutions](/practices/use-spin-to-unearth-problems-and-solutions.md)

-SPIN is a question-asking framework originally developed for sales professionals.
-Software professionals can use SPIN to uncover problems and creative solutions, thus bolstering a learning culture.
+SPIN is a question-asking framework that was originally developed for sales professionals.
+It focuses on understanding a person's needs through four types of questions: Situation, Problem, Implication, and Need-Payoff.
+Software professionals can use SPIN to uncover problems, clarify needs, and arrive at creative solutions, thus bolstering a learning culture.

 ## Adjacent Capabilities